Let’s first answer the question: what is a suffix?

 Bear, bear cub

 If you remember the examples I used in the –etto suffix section, you’ll have noticed that orso is a noun that allows more than one diminutive suffix: orsetto and orsacchiotto.
-Many other Italian words also behave this way, so then again: practice makes perfect!
+Many other Italian words behave in the same way, so then again: practice makes perfect!

 Lupo, lupacchiotto